derekpedersen/kube-me-up/README.md

           servicePort: 80
         path: /
     ```
+3. `kubectl apply -f ingress.yaml`
-3. Your application should now be exposed to the interwebs!
+4. Your application should now be exposed to the interwebs!